2010 (January to April)

-Tim Sale’s issue of Solo was published well before now (2005), but the Batman story within didn’t seem to fit anywhere at the time.
+Tim Sale’s issue of Solo was published in 2005, but the Batman story within didn’t seem to fit anywhere at the time.
 However, it seems to fit well right here.
 Ever since returning from the prison planet, Catwoman has had a whole new outlook on life and has begun stealing again.
 In this tale, Selina simply wants to “play” with Batman and lures him in with a phony museum heist.
 After a boisterous chase, Catwoman has Batman tied-up and hanging upside-down.
 After a few “Spider-Man” kisses, she bolts away.

-NOTE: Bruce, to maintain his playboy image, goes on a series of dates with billionaire media mogul Una Nemo.
-As he usually does quite coldly, suddenly, and without explanation, Bruce dumps Una on their sixth date (as seen through flashback in Batman & Robin #18).
+–REFERENCE: Bruce, to maintain his playboy image, goes on a series of dates with billionaire media mogul Una Nemo.
+As he usually does—quite coldly, suddenly, and without explanation—Bruce dumps Una on their sixth date (as seen through flashback in Batman & Robin #18).

 –Catwoman Vol. 3 #81-82 (“FINAL JEOPARDY”)

-Countdown 18 to 9 (obviously, we must completely disregard these Countdown numbers).
-Bruce and Jezebel Jet continue going on public dates.
-The TV show The Source (basically a DCU version of The View) intently covers the heated celebrity romance, although co-host Vicki Vale (!) seems a bit jealous.
+These three issues bear the label Countdown 18 to 9—(obviously, we must completely disregard these Countdown numbers).
+Bruce and Jezebel Jet continue going on dates, with the paparazzi following and reporting their every move.
+The TV show The Source (basically a DCU version of The View) intently covers the heated celebrity romance, although co-host Vicki Vale (!) seems jealous.
 Meanwhile, the third and final “replacement Batman” (Michael Lane) returns to the scene and attacks the GCPD HQ.
-Several of the officers who originally tried-out for (and failed) Simon Hurt’s “Batmen program” fifteen years ago are still on the force today.
-These cops, including an Officer Pete Farelli, remember and recognize Lane, and even address him by name, much to the confusion of Commissioner Gordon.
+Several of the officers who originally tried-out for (and failed) Simon Hurt’s “Batmen program” fourteen years ago are still on the Force today.
+These cops, including Officer Pete Farelli, remember and recognize Lane, and even address him by name, much to the confusion of Commissioner Gordon.
+(Farelli’s boys are a part of a fraternity of cops that have been protecting the secret of the Substitute Batmen for years.)
 Batman battles Lane and the former gets shot in his bulletproof Kevlar-protected chest.
-However, the impact of this fight is at such an intense level, Batman suffers a heart attack (!) and passes out.
+The intensity of the overall fight leaves such an impact that Batman suffers a heart attack (!) and passes out.
 Lane takes the Dark Knight, whose heart stops beating for four minutes, into the basement of the GCPD building where the substitute Batmen were originally trained.
 Batman is strapped into a chair and tortured by Lane.
-The Dark Knight drifts in and out of consciousness and views various spastic visions which include the following: Bat-Mite (who has a scary-looking parasitic spider creature known as a Hyper-Adapter attached to his spine), the words “Zur-En-Arrh,” flashbacks involving Joe Chill, and the Thogal ritual.
+The Dark Knight drifts in and out of consciousness and views various spastic visions, which include the following: Bat-Mite (who has a scary-looking parasitic spider creature known as a Hyper-Adapter attached to his spine), the words “Zur-En-Arrh,” flashbacks involving Joe Chill, and the Thogal ritual.
 When Batman awakes, Lane rants and raves about Dr. Hurt’s substitute Batmen program.
 Bruce finally remembers Dr. Hurt’s name, but is distressed to learn that it had been somehow been repressed from his memory for so long.
 On the roof of the building, Farelli spills the beans about the Batmen program to an angry Gordon, who rallies his troops and heads down to the dungeon beneath where they stand.
 In the basement, Batman breaks free of his restraints and defeats Lane in combat.
 A Venom-crazed Branca smashes his way in, but is immediately shot dead by Farelli.
 In the tumult, Lane escapes.
-NOTE: Gordon is angered to learn that the alternate Batmen emerged during Commissioner Vane’s short tenure as GCPD leader in Bat-Year 16.
-I wanted to mention that the alternate Batmen began training ten years prior to their debut, during a time when Gordon would have been commissioner, although Hurt’s program would have been kept a secret from Gordon.
+NOTE: Gordon is angered to learn that the alternate Batmen emerged during Commissioner Vane’s short tenure as GCPD leader in Bat Year 16.
+The alternate Batmen began training eight years prior to their debut (in Bat Year 8), during a time when Gordon would have been commissioner, although Hurt’s program would have been kept a secret from Gordon.

 –DC Universe #0